What is Emmanuel House like?

-Emmanuel House members meet together once a week in the evening for a shared meal, reflection, and activity together.
-These “Community Nights” provide a structured means for Christ House year-long volunteers to share experiences with their community members, to discuss relevant issues of social justice, and to challenge each other to grow in a supportive environment.
+Emmanuel House members meet together once a week in the evening for a shared meal, reflection, and activity.
+These “Community Nights” provide a structured means for Christ House year-long volunteers to share experiences, discuss relevant issues of social justice, and challenge each other to grow in a supportive environment.
 Naturally, unstructured activities occur throughout the week, creating additional opportunities to build community.

 The community atmosphere at Emmanuel House offers individuals the opportunity to practice callings towards spirituality, social justice, simplicity and stewardship.
-It is a place where volunteers can come together for renewal while still having the opportunity to build relationships outside of the community.
+It is a place where volunteers can come together for renewal as well as somewhere that offers the opportunity to build relationships outside of the community.

 Emmanuel House consists of the following:

 - Basement apartment (occupied by a Christ House staff member)

 - First floor: living room, dining room and kitchen

 - Second floor: 2 bathrooms and 4 bedrooms (1 double and 3 singles)

 - Third floor: 1 bathroom and 1 bedroom (double)